koosha651/Online-web-store/README.md

 ![Before user login in](/public/gifs/preview-login.gif)

-Register for an account and login to purchase any item.
+Register for an account for login and purchasing any item.
 Regex is used to check the format of the email address.

 ![Registration and Login](/public/gifs/signe-up.gif)